wesovilabs/beyond/docs/contributing.md

 {: .text-yellow-300}
 ### Star Goa on Github

 It's awesome to find out that people recognize your work.
-If you really like this project I will invite you to star it.
+If you like this project I ask you to star it.

 <!-- Place this tag where you want the button to render. -->